technicaldada/BEST-HACKING-TOOLS/README.md

 * __aiengine	339.58dfb85__	A packet inspection engine with capabilities of learning without any human intervention.	https://bitbucket.org/camp0/aiengine/
 * __aimage	3.2.5__	A program to create aff-images.	http://www.afflib.org
 * __air	2.0.0__	A GUI front-end to dd/dc3dd designed for easily creating forensic images.	http://air-imager.sourceforge.net/
+* __aircrarck-ng__  Aircrack-ng is a complete suite of tools to assess WiFi network security. https://github.com/aircrack-ng/aircrack-ng
 * __airflood	0.1__	A modification of aireplay that allows for a DOS in in the AP.
 This program fills the table of clients of the AP with random MACs doing impossible new connections.	http://packetstormsecurity.com/files/51127/airflood.1.tar.gz.html
 * __airgraph-ng	2371__ Graphing tool for the aircrack suite	http://www.aircrack-ng.org
 * __airoscript	45.0a122ee__	A script to simplify the use of aircrack-ng tools.	http://midnightresearch.com/projects/wicrawl/